puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 		 }
    >**Note**: Since the `puppet_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as Puppet will only allow you to declare a class once.

-3. From the command line on your agent node, run `puppet agent -t` to trigger a Puppet run.
+3. From the command line on your agent, run `puppet agent -t` to trigger a Puppet run.

      When the Puppet run is complete, you will see in the agent's log that a vhost for the app has been created and the Apache service (httpd) has been started.